dannynelson/guitar-quest/README.md

 - heroku scheduler for challenges

 Immediate Features
-- send comment and grade in one request.
-Include comment in email that is sent to user
+x send comment and grade in one request.
+- Include comment in email that is sent to user
 - password reset email
 - subscription checkout
 - flow of upgrading